top of page

 Spinal Function and Brain Function

-Scientists have discovered a fascinating feedback loop showing that spinal movement directly influences brain function; particularly how the brain integrates information and directs the body’s responses to internal and external environments.
+Research has shown that spinal movement can influence brain function, particularly how the brain integrates information and directs the body’s responses to internal and external environments.
 The brain is constantly changing through a process called neural plasticity, which is its ability to adapt and reorganize in response to experience and sensory input.

-When the spine does not move properly, the small muscles surrounding the spine and skull fail to send accurate proprioceptive signals to the brain.
+When the spine is not moving well, the small muscles surrounding the spine and skull may not send clear proprioceptive signals to the brain.
 Proprioception is the brain’s sense of where the body is in space.
 Disrupted or inaccurate input can interfere with how the brain interprets sensory information and how it generates appropriate motor responses.

 The process of interpreting sensory input and producing coordinated movement is known as sensorimotor integration.
 Proper feedback from the body to the brain is essential for this process, allowing the brain to create precise, efficient movements.
 This system supports everything from catching a ball to maintaining balance during a stumble, as spinal muscles automatically activate to protect, stabilize, and coordinate the body in everyday activities.